marc0l92/joplin-plugin-jira-issue/README.md

 ![Expand Issue](./doc/issue_expand.gif)

 ### JQL Search
-Is it possible to show the results of JQL query in a table using one of the folliwing syntax
+Is it possible to show the results of JQL query in a table using one of the following syntax
 ```
 <JiraSearch jql="resolution = Unresolved AND assignee = currentUser() AND status = 'In Progress' order by priority DESC">
 ```